 The quizzes are done in groups.
-It is hoped contribute to the group discussion of the quizzes, but it is possible to write the quizzes on your own.
+It is hoped you will contribute to a group discussion of the quizzes, but it is possible to write the quizzes on your own.
 Any student that enters the class after a quiz has started will earn a grade of zero on that quiz.
-Any student that shows up just to write the quiz will write the quiz by him/her self.
+Work other than the quizzes is to be completed individually.

-Course Policy regarding use of electronic devices and recording of lectures: Electronic recording of classes is expressly forbidden.
+Course Policy regarding use of electronic devices and recording of lectures:

+Electronic recording of classes is expressly forbidden.
 Laptops are permitted for course related use.
 Keep your phone in your pocket, purse, knapsack.